Instructor: Victor M. Preciado, preciado [at] seas.upenn.edu

 Meeting Info: MW 4:30-6:00 PM in Towne 307

-Evaluation:This course is a research seminar and requires a lot of independent work.
-Although we will have a few traditional lectures covering the fundamentals of network structure and dynamics (see Schedule), students will need to be able to critically read and analyze research papers across various disciplines (see Readings).
-Furthermore, as part of the requirements of the course, you need to complete a project on a topic of your choice, related to the class material.
-We encourage you to work in groups of 2-3 people.
+Evaluation:The objective of this course is to introduce graduate students to the field of complex networked systems.
+Apart from traditional lectures covering the fundamentals of network structure and dynamics (see Schedule), students will need to be able to critically read and analyze research papers across various disciplines (see Readings).
+Furthermore, as part of the requirements of the course, the students need to complete a project on a topic of your choice, related to the class material.

 Grading will be based on the following items: